Storage options for applications in Azure Kubernetes Service (AKS)

 ||Uses Azure Premium storage to create an Azure Blob storage container and connect using the NFS v3 protocol.
 The reclaim policy ensures that the underlying Azure Blob storage container is deleted when the persistent volume that used it's deleted.|

 ||Uses Azure Premium storage to create an Azure Blob storage container and connect using BlobFuse.
 The reclaim policy ensures that the underlying Azure Blob storage container is deleted when the persistent volume that used it's deleted.|

 Unless you specify a StorageClass for a persistent volume, the default StorageClass is used.
 Ensure volumes use the appropriate storage you need when requesting persistent volumes.

 Starting with Kubernetes version 1.21, AKS only uses CSI drivers by default and CSI migration is enabled.
 While existing in-tree persistent volumes continue to function, starting with version 1.26, AKS will no longer support volumes created using in-tree driver and storage provisioned for files and disk.

 default class will be the same as

-You can create a StorageClass for additional needs using
+You can create a StorageClass for other needs using

 kubectl.
 The following example uses Premium Managed Disks and specifies that the underlying Azure Disk should be retained when you delete the pod:

-apiVersion: storage.k8s.io/v1 kind: StorageClass metadata: name: managed-premium-retain provisioner: disk.csi.azure.com parameters: skuName: Premium_LRS reclaimPolicy: Retain volumeBindingMode: WaitForFirstConsumer allowVolumeExpansion: true
+apiVersion: storage.k8s.io/v1 kind: StorageClass metadata: name: managed-premium-retain provisioner: disk.csi.azure.com parameters: skuName: Premium_ZRS reclaimPolicy: Retain volumeBindingMode: WaitForFirstConsumer allowVolumeExpansion: true